Philosophy of Humor

 When people are asked what’s important in their lives, they often mention humor.
 Couples listing the traits they prize in their spouses usually put “sense of humor” at or near the top.
 Philosophers are concerned with what is important in life, so two things are surprising about what they have said about humor.

 The second surprising thing is how negative most philosophers have been in their assessments of humor.
-From ancient Greece until the 20th century, the vast majority of philosophical comments on laughter and humor focused on scornful or mocking laughter, or on laughter that overpowers people, rather than on comedy, wit, or joking.
+From ancient Greece until the 20th century, the vast majority of philosophical comments on laughter and humor focused on scornful or mocking laughter, or on laughter that overpowers people, rather than on wit, joking, or comedy.
 Plato, the most influential critic of laughter, treated laughter as an emotion that overrides rational self-control.
 In the Republic (388e), he says that the Guardians of the state should avoid laughter, “for ordinarily when one abandons himself to violent laughter, his condition provokes a violent reaction.”
 Especially disturbing to Plato were the passages in the Iliad and the Odyssey where Mount Olympus was said to ring with the laughter of the gods.
 He protested that “if anyone represents men of worth as overpowered by laughter we must not accept it, much less if gods.”

 Another of Plato’s objections to laughter is that it is malicious.
 In Philebus (48–50), he analyzes the enjoyment of comedy as a form of scorn.
 “Taken generally,” he says, “the ridiculous is a certain kind of evil, specifically a vice.”
 That vice is self-ignorance: the people we laugh at imagine themselves to be wealthier, better looking, or more virtuous than they really are.
 In laughing at them, we take delight in something evil—their self-ignorance—and that malice is morally objectionable.